European rabbit: In Australia and New Zealand

-In Chile
+In South America

 The exact date on which the European rabbit was introduced into Chile is unknown, though the first references to it occur during the mid-18th century.
 By the 19th century, several authors referred to the presence of both rabbits and rabbit hutches in central Chile.
 The importation and breeding of rabbits was encouraged by the state, as rabbits were seen as cheap sources of food for peasants.
-Whether or not their escape into the wild was intentional is unknown, but warnings over the dangers of feral rabbits were raised during the early 20th century, and the species had propagated dramatically by the late 1920s in central Chile, Tierra del Fuego, and the Juan Fernández Islands.
+Whether or not their escape into the wild was intentional is unknown, but warnings over the dangers of feral rabbits were raised during the early 20th century and the species had propagated dramatically by the late 1920s in central Chile, Tierra del Fuego, and the Juan Fernández Islands.
 In the 1930s, the state sought to tackle the rabbit problem by banning fox hunting, though it was later discovered that indigenous South American foxes rarely preyed on rabbits, preferring native species.
 In modern times, the European rabbit problem has not been resolved definitively, though a deliberate outbreak of myxomatosis in Tierra del Fuego successfully reduced local rabbit populations.
-The species remains a problem in central Chile and on Juan Fernández, despite international financing.
+The species remains a problem in central Chile and on Juan Fernández, despite years-long hunting projects.

+European rabbits cause ecological damage in Chile by uprooting vegetation with long regeneration cycles and overgrazing across large areas, reducing biodiversity.
+Rabbit burrows directly increase the risk of erosion.
+Where rabbits cannot burrow, such as along the Chilean coast, they use the nests of other animals, which has led to nesting failures in seabirds.
+Because burrowing is tied to the rabbit's reproduction, destroying burrows has been one of a few effective means of population control.
+Since its introduction into Chile, the European rabbit has spread into Argentina and Uruguay.
+In other Central and South American countries, there are no reported feral populations.
+Cuniculture is widespread, but there is a lack of standardized information or statistics across countries.